Where can I find proceedings of the San Francisco Conference?

 The documents from the Conference are available:

-- In electronic format from our Library's catalogue UNBISnet and in HeinOnline under the United Nations Law Collection -- Documents of the United Nations Conference on International Organization (UN Headquarters users only).
+- In electronic format from the UN Digital Library and in HeinOnline under the United Nations Law Collection -- Documents of the United Nations Conference on International Organization (UN Headquarters users only).

 This is the complete documentary "legislative history" of the San Francisco Conference.
 The collection of documents was originally made available as follows: volumes 1-15 were published by the United Nations Organization in cooperation with the Library of Congress.
 A sixteenth volume was added in 1946 which indexes the first fifteen volumes.
 The collection was completed with volumes 17 through 22, the bilingual, supplemental volumes & indexes published in 1954 by the Secretary-General of the United Nations.
 Volumes 16, 21 & 22 are indexes.